 Money talks, and if these box office numbers are saying anything, it's that women-led films are just as likely to be a smash success as those with men in the starring roles.
 That's important, especially considering that, according to data collected by the Center for the Study of Women in Television and Film, women were the protagonists in just 29% of films in 2016.
 (White women, meanwhile, made up 76% of all women characters.)

 That is unacceptable — but hopefully, 2018 is the year where Hollywood finally catches on.
 After all, it's not just these top three films that got audiences and critics buzzing last year.
 In November, Lady Bird was the best-reviewed film on Rotten Tomatoes.
 Girls Trip, the first comedy since 1994 to star four Black women, was a huge box-office success.
-The Pitch Perfect franchise, which released its third installment in December of 2017, just crossed the $500 million dollar mark globally.
+The Pitch Perfect franchise, which released its third instalment in December of 2017, just crossed the $500 million dollar mark globally.

 It's amazing that the top three earners last year were women-led, but really, should we be so surprised?
-Audiences are recognizing women-led films and shelling out money to see them, and there's no reason why that shouldn't continue in 2018.
+Audiences are recognising women-led films and shelling out money to see them, and there's no reason why that shouldn't continue in 2018.